Scout-NU/han-site/README.md

 ```
 3. Set up environment variables

 In the project directory is a file called `env_example`.
-This holds all of the necessary environment variables to create this project, including the Prismic access token.
+This holds all of the necessary environment variables to create this project, including the Contentful access token.

-Copy the file and add the values to the variables.
+Copy the file twice, name the new files .env.development and .env.production, and add the Contentful API keys to the variables.
+You can find these API keys in your Contentful space under Settings -> API keys -> HAN-site.
+You only need to use Space ID and Content Delivery API - access token.

 ```sh
 cp env_example .env.development